 Parameter name Data type Required?
-Definition rpld (0x01) String Required relying party identifier .
+Definition rpld (0x01) String Required relying party identifier.
 See [WebAuthn]. clientDataHash (0x02) Byte String Required Hash of the serialized client data collected by the host.
 See [WebAuthn]. allowList (0x03) Array of PublicKeyCredentialDescriptor Optional An array of PublicKeyCredentialDescriptor structures, each denoting a credential, as specified in [WebAuthn].
-A platform MUST NOT send an empty allowList- if it would be empty it MUST be omitted.
+A platform MUST NOT send an empty allowList -if it would be empty it MUST be omitted.
 If this parameter is present the authenticator MUST only generate an assertion using one of the denoted credentials. extensions (0x04) CBOR map of extension identifier → authenticator extension input values Optional Parameters to influence authenticator operation.
-These parameters might be authenticator specific. options (0x05) Map of authenticator options Optional Parameters to influence authenticator operation, as specified in the table below.
-Result of calling pinUvAuthParam (0x06) Byte String Optional authenticate (pinUvAuthToken, clientDataHash) pinUvAuthProtocol (0x07) Unsigned Integer Optional PIN/UV protocol version selected by platform.
+These parameters might be authenticator specific. options (0x05) Map of authenticator options Optional Parameters to influence authenticator operation, as specified in the table below. pinUvAuthParam (0x06) Byte String Optional Result of calling authenticate(pinUvAuthToken, clientDataHash) pinUvAuthProtocol (0x07) Unsigned Integer Optional PIN/UV protocol version selected by platform. enterpriseAttestation (0x08) Unsigned Integer Optional An authenticator supporting this enterprise attestation feature is enterprise attestation capable and signals its support via the ep Option ID in the authenticatorGetInfo command response.
+If the enterpriseAttestation parameter is absent, attestation's privacy characteristics are unaffected, regardless of whether the enterprise attestation feature is presently enabled .